marinakolova/BeautyBooking/README.md

 # BeautyBooking

-A beauty bookings platform for hair, nails, spa and etc. appointments.  :calendar: :nail_care:
+A beauty bookings web application for hair, nails, spa and etc. appointments.  :calendar: :nail_care:

 :dart:  My project for the ASP.NET Core course at [SoftUni](https://softuni.bg/)